lienne/PixelMart/README.md

   Users will be redirected to Auth0’s Universal Login for sign-up and login.

 - **Dashboard:**
-  Once authenticated, users can access their dashboard, update their profile, and manage their listings.
+  Once authenticated, users can access their dashboard, update their profile, upload items, and manage their listings.

 - **Settings:**
-  Users can update their display name and notification preferences, and delete their account if needed.
+  Users can update their display name, username, and notification preferences, and delete their account if needed.

 - **API:**
-  The backend provides RESTful endpoints for syncing user data and managing user profiles.
+  The backend provides RESTful endpoints for syncing user data, managing user profiles, uploading items to be sold, and connecting with Stripe.

 ## Future Improvements